-(7) While the above represents the commonly adopted pattern of organisation of a department, there are certain variations, the most notable among them being the desk officer system.
-In this system, the work of a department at the lowest level is organised into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.
+(7) While the above represents the commonly adopted pattern of organization of a department, there are certain variations, the most notable among them being the desk officer system.
+In this system, the work of a department at the lowest level is organized into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.

 Each desk functionary handles the cases himself and is provided adequate stenographic and clerical assistance.”

 The secretary is the administrative head of a Department and in a Department, the structure may comprise special secretaries, Additional Secretaries, Joint Secretaries, Directors, Deputy secretaries, undersecretaries and section Officers.

 Aspirants can check out the following links to prepare comprehensively for the upcoming UPSC Civil Services examinations-

 The functions of each of these are spelled out in the central secretariat Manual of Office Procedure as follows:

 Functions of Various Levels of Functionaries